 Driving is a part of our everyday lives, even if you’re not the one behind the steering wheel.
 From going on a road trip with friends and family, the daily commute to work or driving around doing your weekend errands, we spend a lot of time in cars.

 Tom Vanderbilt, author of the book Traffic: Why We Drive The Way We Do and What It Says About Us, writes, “Considering that many of us may spend more time in traffic than we do eating meals with our family… It seems worth probing a bit deeper into the experience.”
-According to 2KnowMyself, there are five psychological factors that that greatly affect people's driving styles:
+According to 2KnowMyself, there are five psychological factors that greatly affect people's driving styles:

 Control freaks are people who respond aggressively to other drivers on the road when they feel forced into doing something they don't want to do - like giving another car space to enter a lane.
 Stubbornness is a defence mechanism a person uses to remain in control.